actuallyrizzn/puppet-engine/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA 4.0).
+This Python fork is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA 4.0), maintaining the same license as the original Puppet Engine project.

 ### License Summary

-- **Attribution**: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- **Attribution**: You must give appropriate credit to both this Python fork and the original Puppet Engine project, provide a link to the license, and indicate if changes were made.
 - **ShareAlike**: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+### Original Project Attribution

+This is a Python reimplementation of the original Puppet Engine project.
+Please ensure proper attribution to the original project when using this fork.

 ### Full License Text